What is Foie Gras?

 Health and Environmental Issues

-Not only does foie gras violate animal welfare, but it’s devastating to our environment.
-According to the US Environmental Protection Agency, foie gras operations have violated numerous environmental laws.
-For example, the largest foie gras farm in the US, Hudson Valley Foie Gras, has violated multiple Clean Water Act obligations over the last decade and has faced numerous inspections and thousands of dollars in fines.
+Hudson Valley Foie Gras, the largest foie gras farm in the US, has violated multiple Clean Water Act obligations over the last decade and has faced numerous inspections with thousands of dollars in fines.

-What You Can Do
+How You Can Help